zsoltkovacs/p2pp/README.md

 - configurable tower print speeds
 - added support for other hardware like the BifBrain3d side wipe device

 **BEFORE YOU START:**

+p2pp is an independently developed post processing script designed to allow Palette+/2/pro/s users the abiltiy to use Prusaslicer's advanced features nativlely directly from Prusaslicer.
+We test features before releasing but please understand you use this script at your own risk.
+We are not responsible for any damage caused.

 **IMPORTANT:**
 > P2PP currently is optimized for devices in a connected setup.
 It is possible to generate files or the Plette+ and P2 in connected mode.